 The East Anglian Energy Market Innovation Project is now building on knowledge and relationships by scoping and establishing innovation projects with local partners to yield “learning by doing”, smarter, low-carbon solutions.

-These case studies will consider possible groupings of low-carbon assets (including community schemes) and smarter consumption techniques (including EV charging points).
-In each case the interaction with network usage, constraints and investment will be examined.
+These projects are considering possible groupings of low-carbon assets (including community schemes) and smarter consumption techniques (including EV charging points).
+In each case the interaction with network usage, constraints and investment are being examined.

-There will be no limit on the number of pilots we will scope, subject to availability of funding and appetite from project participants.
+There is no limit on the number of pilots we are scoping, and is subject to availability of funding and appetite from project participants.